 What if the library doesn't have the book I need?

 If we don't have the book or article you need for your research, we can try to obtain it through Interlibrary Loan.
-You will need to submit a request form online.
 We will let you know when we receive your item.
 Please be aware that the libraries lending the material get to determine the conditions of use, such as the amount time you can keep the book and whether or not you can renew the item.
 While we strive to borrow from free lenders, some libraries do charge for lending their materials.
 If you choose to borrow from these libraries, you will be notified in advance and required to pay any and all costs when you pick up your request.

 What if I want to donate books or textbooks to the library?